-The Seneca County Sheriff’s Office reports that on August 31, 2019 at 10:30pm, Deputies arrested David J. Nesbitt, 56, of 122 S Seward Ave #1, Auburn NY on State Route 318 in the Town of Tyre.
-Nesbitt was charged with Driving while Intoxicated, Driving with .08% of 1% or more, and Speeding.
-Nesbitt was released on appearance tickets and is to appear in the Town of Tyre Court on October 8, 2019 to answer the charges.
+The Seneca County Sheriff’s Office reports that on February 23, 2020 at approximately 03:00 AM, Seneca County Sheriff’s Deputies arrested Noah J. Robbins, 22, of 4535 State Route 89, Seneca Falls NY.
+Deputies report Robbins was observed failing to keep right on State Route 318 in the Town of Tyre.
+After stopping the vehicle and upon further investigation, Robbins was charged with Driving While Intoxicated, Driving with a BAC of .08% or more, and Failure to Keep Right.
+Robbins was released on appearance tickets and is to appear in CAP Court on March 10, 2020 to answer the charges.